TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   file://.../tubprod/svn/capsules/crossref/dir1.lndout/...
 And/or you can go through the directory listing at any time.

-cr-landing-bbl-abs converts abstracts to HTML (ltx2unitxt --html), but copies bbls as plain text from previously-created issue.xml (created by ltx2crossrefxml via crossref/Makefile, target issue).
-In the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, etc., do not happen.
+cr-landing-bbl-abs, called in the above process, converts abstracts to HTML (ltx2unitxt --html), but copies bbls as plain text from previously-created issue.xml (created by ltx2crossrefxml via crossref/Makefile, target issue).
+As mentioned, in the bbls, the only formatting attempted for the landing .html files is to make urls (recognized from plain text) live; italics, etc., do not happen.

 Then repeat until all articles are done.